 a deeper understanding | the war on drugs

-This is one album that I am eventually gonna have to find parking for on the main 1000 list.
-Other than Radiohead’s A Moon Shaped Pool this might be the best album in the last few years.
+This is one album that I might have to eventually find parking for on the main 1000 list.
+Other than Radiohead’s A Moon Shaped Pool this might be one of the better albums in the last few years.
 A remarkable achievement that has beautiful echoes of a Daniel Lanois album.
 Since Adam Granduciel voice sounds a lot like Lanois's I am surprise not to have found mention of this in other reviews.
 Depicting sounds of the 80s doesn’t always come off with the level of understanding this record has.
 I am wondering, other than 80s Sprintsteen and Lanois, what else am I hearing…..maybe something like Blue Nile or Dire Straits....I don't know.
 What does it matter A Deeper Understanding is pure great song crafting.

 Jordan Sargent at Spin writes: “They should be gigantic,” major label kingmaker Jimmy Iovine once famously said about The War on Drugs, a band that is actually a single 38-year-old man interpreting the classic rock canon through a lens of blurred moroseness.
 It feels like a patently absurd statement—there are, like, two popular rock bands (Imagine Dragons and Twenty One Pilots?), who sound nothing like The War on Drugs, and share no conceivable fan base, aside from fathers trying to relate to their children.
 And yet, listening to Adam Granduciel’s new album A Deeper Understanding, it’s hard not to agree with Iovine.
 It’s not just that A Deeper Understanding is one of the best rock albums in years, but that the music itself is so expansive and enveloping that it feels like it should be everywhere.